Bemcentinib (BGB324) in Combination With Pembrolizumab in Patients With Advanced NSCLC

-Cohort A enrols patients who received a maximum of 1 prior line of platinum-containing chemotherapy and no prior immunotherapy of any kind to receive bemcentinib (BGB324) in combination with pembrolizumab.
+Cohort A enrols participants who received a maximum of 1 prior line of platinum-containing chemotherapy and no prior immunotherapy of any kind to receive bemcentinib (BGB324) in combination with pembrolizumab.

-Cohort B enrols patients with a maximum of 2 prior lines whereas the most recent line must have included a PD-(L)1 inhibitor to receive bemcentinib (BGB324) in combination with pembrolizumab.
+Cohort B enrolls participants who received a maximum of one prior line of an anti-PD-(L)1 therapy (monotherapy) to receive bemcentinib (BGB324) in combination with pembrolizumab.

 Bemcentinib capsules are administered at 400mg for days 1-3, and 200mg thereafter.
 Pembrolizumab is an IV infusion, administered at a dose of 200mg every 3 weeks.

 Bemcentinib is a selective Axl kinase inhibitor; pembrolizumab is a PD-1 inhibitor